broadinstitute/warp/docs/README.md

 There are three ways to use WARP pipelines:
 ### 1. Download the workflow and run on a WDL-compatible execution engine

 WDL workflows run on multiple systems, including [Cromwell](https://cromwell.readthedocs.io/en/stable/), [miniWDL](https://github.com/chanzuckerberg/miniwdl), and [dxWDL](https://github.com/dnanexus/dxWDL) (see the [openwdl documentation](https://github.com/openwdl/wdl#execution-engines)).
-To run a pipeline’s latest release, first navigate the WARP Releases, search for your pipeline’s tag, and download the pipeline’s assets (the WDL workflow, the JSON, and the ZIP with accompanying dependencies; see Optimus example below).
+To run a pipeline’s latest release, first navigate to WARP [Releases](https://github.com/broadinstitute/warp/releases), search for your pipeline’s tag, and download the pipeline’s assets (the WDL workflow, the JSON, and the ZIP with accompanying dependencies; see Optimus example below).

 <img src="images/optimus_release.png" width="350">